 While there can be slight differences depending on the pooch, our healthy dog poop chart covers a few things to look out for that are a sign of a healthy dog poop…

 When cleaning up after your pooch, many of us don’t like to think too much about what’s inside the plastic bag we’re holding.
 But it’s important to consider the consistency of your dog’s poo as you pick it up, as this can be a sign of other issues.

 Healthy dog poop should be compact, moist and hold its shape when picked up.
-If the poo is runny or watery, this could be a sign of intestinal upset – maybe your pup has eaten something they shouldn’t.
+If the poo is runny or watery, this could be a sign of intestinal upset.
+Perhaps due to your pup eating something. they shouldn’t have.
 Similarly, if the poop feels too hard or dry, your pooch may be suffering from dehydration or constipation.
-If you notice a change in your dog’s poo consistency, make sure to discuss it with your vet.
-If you’ve recently changed food, it’s normal to expect some stool variation in the first few days so don’t panic.
-If things haven’t settled down after 2 weeks then review.
-Often it’s a case of feeding too much.
-Feeding guidelines are just guidelines after all, so try reducing the amount you feed and see if that helps.

 It goes without saying that the size of your pooch’s poop depends on the size of the dog itself.
 There’s no way a Yorkshire Terrier will produce as much poo as a Great Dane!
 But generally speaking, your pooch should produce poops around the same size as the food portions they are eating.

 The key thing to look out for when it comes to poop size is any noticeable changes.
 Larger than normal poos may mean that your pup’s food isn’t being digested as it should, and they are not getting the necessary nutrients out of it.
 On the other hand, smaller poops may be a sign of a loss of appetite due to an illness or a blockage in their digestive process.